nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 - Sets the start time as 7pm, the end time as 9.30pm and the date as 1 October for task 3 on the list.

 #### Marking a task as completed : `mark`
-Marks the specified task in the task list
+Marks the specified task in the task list.<br>
 Format: `mark INDEX...`

 > Mark the task(s) at the specified `INDEX(es)`.
 The index refers to the index number shown in the most recent listing.